Traffic Count and Crash Management System

 - Traffic Crash Location System (TCLS) - Manages vehicle, pedestrian, and bicycle crash data provide by the Minneapolis Police Department.
 Crash data is limited to City right-of-way.
 It does not include data for crashes that occurred on the Interstate Highway System or crashes that occurred on private property.

 Additionally, the web site provides visual details and locational data for all counts and crashes, as well as reporting and exporting capabilities for each module.

-- Helpful Tips for the Traffic Count Management System (pdf)
+- Helpful Tips for the Traffic Count and Crash Management System (pdf)

 - If you need assistance or have other questions about this application, contact Jesse Sonju, (612) 673-5413.